firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ```

-In an endless loop, read the user’s input, then send it to the model
+Read the user’s input, then send it to the model using `chat.send`.
+This part
-using `chat.send`:
+of the app will loop until the user presses _CTRL + C_.

 ```typescript
     while (true) {